chollinger93/chollinger-blog/content/posts/2024/08/why-i-still-self-host/index.md

 You can access these disks via FTP, SFTP or SCP (aka SSH), WebDAV, various backup tools like `borg` and so on.

-Overall a pretty promising concept, but once you need to attach said disk to a server to make the local storage bigger and usable w/in Nextcloud, your options are somewhat limited and the official [docs](https://docs.hetzner.com/robot/storage-box/access/access-samba-cifs/) recommend `samba`/`cifs`. [`sshfs`](https://github.com/libfuse/sshfs) is a valid alternative, the project is in maintenance mode.
+Overall a pretty promising concept, but once you need to attach said disk to a server to make the local storage bigger and usable w/in Nextcloud, your options are somewhat limited and the official [docs](https://docs.hetzner.com/robot/storage-box/access/access-samba-cifs/) recommend `samba`/`cifs`. [`sshfs`](https://github.com/libfuse/sshfs) is a valid alternative, the project is in maintenance mode, but I tested it anyways.
 I suppose conceptually you could make WebDAV work.

 In any case, I tried using the official approach and benchmarked a bit because it certainly _felt_ slow.